robertovg/robertovg.github.com/_posts/2013-10-14-getting-started-with-wordpress-in-openshift.md

 1. First we need to have installed a XAMP ( An easy to install Apache distribution containing MySQL and PHP ).
 You can do it in the way you prefer but I recommend you using <a href="http://www.mamp.info/en/index.html" target="_blank">MAMP</a>, <a href="http://www.apachefriends.org/en/xampp.html" target="_blank">XAMPP</a>, <a href="http://bitnami.com/" target="_blank">bitnami</a> or a tool like these ones.

 2. We need to make a backup of our Openshift Wordpress Gear (it's high recommended to do it each time to keep your data secure ), so we can generate the same instance in our machine cloning the database, this is useful to have the same configuration.
-So we execute this command `$rhc snapshot save yourWPName`, and in the current directory it will generate 'tar.gz', once we unzip it we will find a app-root/data/mysql_dump_snapshot.gz inside, now we need to connect to our local mysql and execute the script to have the same database as in Openshift instance.
+So we execute this command `$rhc snapshot save yourWPName`, and in the current directory it will generate 'tar.gz', once we unzip it we will find a app-root/data/mysql_dump_snapshot.gz inside, now we need to connect to our local mysql and execute the script to have the same database as in Openshift instance. app-root/data will also contain all uploaded data ( gallery, plugins, themes, uploads).

 3. Then we need to configure our apache to point to our &lt;cloneDirectory&gt;/php.
 We can do it in very different ways but I recommend to use alias in the httpd.conf Apache config file.
 First we need to know we have enabled 'alias_module' at the beginning of the file.
 Then we need to add the following code in the `<IfModule alias_module>` section or alias.conf file, if exists.